A Short Tutorial from Panatrack’s Tracking Technology Experts

 Contrary to common belief, barcodes don’t typically contain descriptive data.
 Instead, the data stored in a barcode is typically just a reference number that a host database uses to look up the desired information.

 For example, the barcode on an item at the grocery store is not correlated with that item’s description or price when the UPC barcode is scanned – rather, it is associated to a record in the store’s database where that information is stored.

 In simplest terms, scanning the barcode tells the system to look up the associated record and return the information stored in that record.
 What that means is that the database record details can be changed without the need to make any change to the label.
 For that reason, we always recommend that information on the label is data that won’t change.
 For example, don’t put on a location as the location is something that changes.

-This technology has been around since the early 1950’s, and since then, many different barcode symbologies have been created.
-Symbologies are like languages.
-Each one with its own rules and features.
-Some require a specific number of characters, some allow only numbers, and others can include the full character set.
+Barcode technology has been around since the early 1950’s, and since then, a variety of different barcode symbologies – also known as languages – have been created, each with its own rules and features.
+Symbologies may require a specific number of characters, allow numbers only, or can include the full character set.

 Panatrack specializes in applications for rugged mobile computers with integrated barcode scanning to streamline business operations.

 Add powerful barcode capabilities to Microsoft Dynamics GP.

 Track what + where + who of your most important items.